abdallahdib/NextFace/README.md

 * add GUI interface for loading images, landmarks edition, run optimization and visualize results.

 # License
 NextFace is available for free, under GPL license, to use for research and educational purposes only.
+Please check LICENSE file.

 # Acknowledgements
 The uvmap is taken from [here](https://github.com/unibas-gravis/parametric-face-image-generator/blob/master/data/regions/face12.json), landmarks association  from [here](https://github.com/kimoktm/Face2face/blob/master/data/custom_mapping.txt). [redner](https://github.com/BachiLi/redner/) is used for ray tracing, albedo model from [here](https://github.com/waps101/AlbedoMM/).

+# contact
+mail: deeb.abdallah @at gmail
+twitter: abdallah_dib

 # Citation
 If you use NextFace and find it useful in your work, plz cite the following work: